Code-Institute-Submissions/MS1-Portfolio-4/README.md

 -   [W3C HTML Validation](https://validator.w3.org/)
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

+All links to external websites open in a new browser.

+Form validation is required to ensure the correct inputs are taken and that all fields are required.

 ### Testing User Stories from User Experience (UX) Section

 -   #### First Time Visitor Goals